DeterminateSystems/flake-checker/README.md

 - Any Nixpkgs dependencies are less than 30 days old
 - Any Nixpkgs dependencies are have the [`NixOS`][nixos-org] org as the GitHub owner (and thus that the dependency isn't a fork or non-upstream variant)

-If you're running it locally, Flake Checker reports any issues via text output in your terminal.
+If you're running it locally, Nix Flake Checker reports any issues via text output in your terminal.
-But you can also use Flake Checker [in CI](#the-flake-checker-action).
+But you can also use Nix Flake Checker [in CI](#the-flake-checker-action).

-## The Flake Checker Action
+## The Nix Flake Checker Action

-You can automate Flake Checker by adding Determinate Systems' [Flake Checker Action][action] to your GitHub Actions workflows:
+You can automate Nix Flake Checker by adding Determinate Systems' [Nix Flake Checker Action][action] to your GitHub Actions workflows:

 ```yaml
 checks: